-The use of chemical based rockets to leave our planet and explore space is a dead end technology.
+The use of chemical based rockets to leave our planet and explore space may very well be a dead end technology.
 It’s old, outdated and it’s extremely inefficient.
-Certainly we’ve discovered or improved upon newer technology in these last 60 years, right?
-The answer is yes, and we’re going to go over all of them in detail.
+Surely we’ve discovered or improved upon newer, more efficient technology in these last 60 years, right?
+The answer to that is yes, and we’re going to go over them in detail.

 We will explore exotic technology that includes using solar wind to sail amongst the stars, using nuclear bombs to approach light speed, and even dabbling with technology that exploits loopholes in the laws of physics which NASA has recently been experimenting with.

 Chemical rockets may be a dead end because of their extreme inefficiency.
 Just to put the space shuttle into earth orbit (to reach 17,500 MPH), the rockets need to carry 15 times its weight in fuel – and that’s considered extremely efficient among other chemical-based rocket systems.
 To escape earth’s gravitational pull and explore our solar system (to reach 25,000 MPH), you would need significantly more fuel.

 Occasionally, space agencies can mitigate some of the problems by using gravitational assists from planets.
 They use a planet’s gravity well to slingshot a probe toward its destination, significantly speeding it up.